frankpf/gridless-boilerplate/README.md

 ### WHY THE NAME GRIDLESS?

 Because Gridless is ...well, gridless.
-It doesn't come any grid systems.
-The problem with most other CSS frameworks is that they include grid systems with presentational classes and/or ids without any semantic.
+It doesn't come with any grid systems.

-In my opinion, grid systems are a great idea, but ***not*** in the way they're being used today — with **lots** of presentational classes like `span-x` in the markup.
+In my opinion, grid systems are a great idea, but ***not*** in the way they're being used today — with **lots** of presentational classes like `span-x` or `grid_y` in the markup.
+These classes only describe the presentation of the content, nothing else.
+Markup should be semantic; it is meant to describe the **structure** of the content.

 Grid systems can be used, but they should be: